 Our Death Valley astrophotography workshop itinerary is flexible, and it will be adjusted according to the weather conditions so you can make the most of this trip.

-Our workshop will be at the best time of year to capture the winter Milky Way arch over the Death Valley floor, when the Orion constellation and our galaxy are visible.
+Our workshop will be at the best time of year to capture the Winter Milky Way arch over the Death Valley floor, when the Orion constellation and our galaxy are visible.
 If there are clear skies, we will spend as much time as possible shooting at night.

 We will sleep in the mornings, focus on post-processing in the afternoons, and scout in the evenings right before sunset to plan our night compositions.

-Our Death Valley Milky Way photo tour begins at The Ranch at Furnace Creek at 2:00 PM.
-This resort is the best accommodation in Death Valley and is located in the heart of the national park, only a short drive from the main shooting locations.
+After a meet and greet with the rest of the group and a welcome speech, we will do the check-in in our hotel at the Ranch.
+This resort is located in the heart of the national park, and at a very short drive from the main shooting locations.
 This will be our base camp during our stay in Death Valley.

-After a meet and greet with the rest of the group and a welcome speech, we will venture on our first sunset scouting session to Badwater Basin, the lowest and driest place in North America.
+For the first shooting, we will venture on our first sunset scouting session to Badwater Basin, the lowest and driest place in North America.
 This location offers fantastic photo opportunities to capture the winter Milky Way arch with Death Valley National Park’s most iconic landscape features: the classic polygonal salt formations in the foreground and Telescope peak, the highest mountain in Death Valley, in the background.

-We will hike about a mile into the Badwater Basin to find the best salt polygons before sunset and will return for our first Milky Way photography session at night.
+If the basin is dry, we will hike about a mile into the Badwater Basin to find the best salt polygons before sunset and will return for our first Milky Way photography session at night.

 On the second day of our Death Valley astrophotography workshop, we will start the day with our first post-processing session.

 Our editing sessions are immersive and will focus on different topics.
-I will show you advanced astrophotography techniques, help you edit your own images, and lead group discussions and photo critiques.
+We will show you advanced astrophotography techniques, help you edit your own images, and lead group discussions and photo critiques.
 Post-processing plays a key role in astrophotography and these sessions are an excellent learning tool that will drastically help you with your photography.

 Some of the advanced post-processing techniques that you will learn are multirow panorama stitching, new star reduction methods, h-alpha color extraction, and h-alpha color integration with images taken with a narrowband filter.